tmikov99/story-ui/README.md

-# 📚 Choose Your Own Adventure Platform
+# 🪄 ForkLore — Branch Your Own Adventure

-A web-based platform for creating, publishing, and exploring interactive "choose your own adventure"-style stories.
+A web-based platform for creating, publishing, and exploring interactive **"choose your own adventure"** style stories.
+Build branching narratives, share them with others, and dive into user-created adventures.

 ---